Ticino: Cultural identity

 As the only predominantly Italian-speaking canton, Ticino notably distinguishes itself from the rest of the country by its meridional, or Mediterranean, culture.
 Cultural identity of Ticino is complex and is marked by its long history as a bailiwick of the Swiss Confederacy, until its independence of 1803.
 Ticinese identity was gradually forged in the 19th century, partly thanks to the efforts of major intellectual figures such as Stefano Franscini and Carlo Cattaneo.
 Cantonal patriotism is particularly strong in Ticino; this is reflected by the use of the term repubblica in official documents.

 Architecture

 Ticino is particularly known for its rich architectural heritage, ranging from the anonymous rock architecture of grottos and splüi, over Romanesque and baroque to contemporary styles.
 The birthplace of Francesco Borromini, the canton is home to internationally recognized architects, such as Mario Botta, Aurelio Galfetti, Luigi Snozzi, and Livio Vacchini.
 As early as the 18th century, aristocrats from Russia and Italy employed numerous architects from Ticino.
 More recently, the region became a centre of the Neo-Rationalist Tendenza movement.

+World heritage sites

+Ticino hosts four World Heritage Sites: the Three Castles of Bellinzona, Monte San Giorgio and the living traditions of the holy week processions in Mendrisio and the Valle di Lodano Forest Reserve.